-Measures developed to assess independent living skills include toileting as one of the activities of daily living (ADLs).
+Measures developed to assess independent living skills include toileting as one of the basic activities of daily living (ADLs).
 As part of an evaluation of senior care needs, an individual’s ability to independently get to the toilet, use it properly, and clean oneself are assessed as indicators of a need for help at home.
-As seniors progress through the stages of dementia, the decline in their cognitive abilities impacts their ability to accomplish these basic physical tasks.
+As seniors progress through the stages of dementia, the decline in their cognitive abilities impacts their ability to accomplish basic tasks -including using the toilet properly when the need arises.
 What may start as incontinence events or “accidents” usually progresses into chronic incontinence issues for those with severe dementia.

 Toileting & Late Stage Dementia

 Loss of bladder control due to an inability to get to the bathroom or use it properly is defined as functional incontinence.
 Late stage Alzheimer’s is marked by the loss of ability to respond to the environment as well as a loss of ability to communicate and express needs.
 As a person with Alzheimer’s loses awareness of their environment, they often become confused within their own home.
 Although individuals may continue to be aware of the urge to urinate, forgetting the steps to complete the toileting process or confusion while navigating to the location of the bathroom prohibits them from getting to the toilet in time.

 Toileting properly is further complicated by the loss of ability to communicate; people with severe Alzheimer’s cannot communicate the need to void.
 In the final stages of Alzheimer’s disease, people no longer recognize the urge to urinate and become completely dependent on others for their personal care.